 To be eligible to join a sorority as a first semester first-year student at Michigan Tech, you must have at least a 3.0 high school GPA and be in good standing as a student.
-As a second semester first-year and above, you need to have a 2.25 university GPA.
+As a second semester first-year and above, you need to have a 2.25 cumulative Michigan Tech GPA.
 Please note that these are Michigan Tech minimums, and some sororities choose to have higher GPA requirements.
-There is also a $20 registration fee for Formal Sorority Recruitment, which will be due on or before Friday, September 12.
-Formal Sorority Recruitment takes place over the course of a few weeks in September, and a full list of events is posted each fall on the Panhellenic Council Involvement Link page.
+There is also a $20 registration fee for Formal Sorority Recruitment, which will be due on or before Friday, September 18.
+Formal Sorority Recruitment takes place over the course of a couple weeks in September, and a full list of events is posted each fall on the Panhellenic Council Involvement Link page.

 More general information about the Formal Sorority Recruitment process can be found below: